vincentmakes/ComfoSense-Touch/README.md

 # Zehnder Comfoair Q350 MQTT bridge + Touch Screen

-This software is inspired by the work of many others who successfully managed to replace the hardware bridge from Zehnder called "Comfoconnect LAN C" by an ESP32 + CAN transceiver, namely this one in particular : https://github.com/dardhal/comfoair-esp32
+This software is inspired by the work of many others who successfully managed to replace the hardware bridge from Zehnder called "Comfoconnect LAN C" by an ESP32 + CAN transceiver, namely this one in particular : https://github.com/dardhal/comfoair-esp32 and leveraging the excellent work from Michael Arnauts on mapping the CAN frames : https://github.com/michaelarnauts/aiocomfoconnect

-This new device is meant to not only replace the ComfoConnect but also the ComfoSense controller display which is the default display typically installed in the house to interact with the ComfoAir.
+This new device is meant to not only replace the ComfoConnect LAN but also the ComfoSense controller display which is the default display typically installed in the house to interact with the ComfoAir.

 <img width="300" alt="PoC_MVHR_Touch" src="https://github.com/user-attachments/assets/7fb632ff-633f-4125-abdc-4f15b32e9081" />